 In the Oceans unit we learned about all sorts of ocean animals as well as the Great Barrier Reef, Mediterranean Sea, and the ocean industry.
 We discovered deep sea creatures, sharks, crustaceans, marine mammals, marine reptiles, and fish.

 This unit also goes over the scientific method and topics like scuba diving, animal intelligence, and hypothermia.
 The history breaks from WWII and touches on oceanography, pirates, and Jacques Cousteau.

 I have to be completely honest with you – this has been our least favorite unit so far.
 It was really hard to get through and more than once I tried to gently suggest that we lay it aside and switch to a new unit and come back to it.
 We persevered though and made it through.

 Let me start off by saying, like all the other units – totally beautiful.
 It’s no secret that Gather Round units are illustrated so breathtakingly.
 The style is written like all the other units, there’s just so much human anatomy!
 I guess you can safely assume my daughter didn’t select a prospected career choice from this unit!

 I cannot quite figure out why we didn’t love this unit, but I am just going to assume that reading several pages about the digestive system just isn’t our thing.
 The social studies content was interesting and covered such things as discrimination, abortion, cultural influence, and more.

 We did enjoy the history since it wasn’t WWII.
-The topics covered things such as Hippocrates, Paralympics, Dentistry, Florence Nightingale, and the discovery of antibiotics.
+The history topics covered things such as Hippocrates, Paralympics, Dentistry, Florence Nightingale, and the discovery of antibiotics.